 On May 2nd, The Food and Drug Administration (FDA) released a report regarding the use of daily aspirin to prevent a heart attack and stroke.
 The FDA’s findings may drastically alter how the health care industry utilizes daily aspirin therapy.

-A number of patients take a daily aspirin due to the belief that it reduces their risk of having a heart attack or stroke.
+Background: A number of patients take a daily aspirin due to the belief that it reduces their risk of having a heart attack or stroke.